How Do Real Estate Agents in NYC Make Their Money?

-The standard fee is 10-15% of the total annual rent, although this is often negotiable, with agents sometimes accepting a fee equal to the amount of one month’s rent.
+The standard fee used to be 10-15% of the total annual rent, although this is often negotiable, with agents frequently accepting a fee equal to the amount of one month’s rent.

 But the agent does not get paid the full amount of this commission.
-She “splits” the fee with the brokerage.
+She or he splits the fee with the brokerage.

 New agents will usually start with a 50/50 split.
 But it can be even less at some brokerages.